texfaq/texfaq.github.io/FAQ-oddpage.md

 The [`changepage`](https://ctan.org/pkg/changepage) package needs to provide this functionality for its own use, and therefore provides a command `\checkoddpage`;
-this sets a private-use ''label'', and the page reference part of that label is then examined (in a [`hyperref`](https://ctan.org/pkg/hyperref)-safe way) to set a conditional `\ifoddpage` true if the command was issued on an odd page.
+this sets a private-use "label", and the page reference part of that label is then examined (in a [`hyperref`](https://ctan.org/pkg/hyperref)-safe way) to set a conditional `\ifoddpage` true if the command was issued on an odd page.
 (The [`memoir`](https://ctan.org/pkg/memoir) class has the same command.)
 LaTeX